 Adaptive Yoga

-In short: Chair, restorative, and adaptive yoga are safe, effective choices for MS.
+In short: Chair, restorative, and adaptive yoga are often safe, effective choices for many people with MS.

 Which MS symptom shows up most for you?
 These accessible MS yoga poses target stiffness, balance, and fatigue—and work even better with props.